How to Find a Vet Who Loves Your Cat Like You Do

 What questions should I ask a potential vet?
 For instance, when I landed at my current vet, I asked about emergency services, appointment availability, costs (both for appointments and treatments) and whether they were able to test samples on site or had to send them out — which would take more time and probably cost more.

 All of that is great!
 In-house diagnostic capabilities definitely vary between hospitals, as do available emergency services.
 It’s also important that the hospital’s regular office hours work with your schedule.
-Also, in my experience, it’s good to be on the same page about preventative careopens in a new tab, since this is (hopefully) the primary reason you’ll be visiting the vet.
-A preventative care discussion typically revolves around vaccine recommendationsopens in a new tab (which ones and on what schedule), types of parasite preventatives (heartwormopens in a new tab and flea/tick for outdoor catsopens in a new tab), nutrition optionsopens in a new tab, and so on.
+Also, in my experience, it’s good to be on the same page about preventative care, since this is (hopefully) the primary reason you’ll be visiting the vet.
+A preventative care discussion typically revolves around vaccine recommendations (which ones and on what schedule), types of parasite preventatives (heartworm and flea/tick for outdoor cats), nutrition options, and so on.

 What red flags I should look out for?